 Documentation is a critical part of any project or technical environment.
 If we don’t jot down some important information along the way, we end up repeatedly asking the same basic questions over and over again, completely draining our team members.
 We’ve heard from many team members that have admitted that the most annoying part of their day is answering those same repetitive questions day after day.

-When it comes to documenting computer networks (or other similar systems) we tend to use programs like draw.io or Visio, which are fantastic for outline ideas during the creative process of designing a new network.
-Tools like these help us visualize our concepts, present them to others, then easily update those ideas as they evolve into a more cohesive plan.
+To begin with, when it comes to documenting computer networks (or other similar systems) we tend to use programs like draw.io or Visio.
+These programs are fantastic for outline ideas during the creative process of designing a new network.
+Furthermore, tools like these help us visualize our concepts, present them to others, then easily update those ideas as they evolve into a more cohesive plan.

 For these tasks, these tools are great, but when the environment goes live… we quickly discover that we need something more.

 Content updates to documentation can be a pain to maintain, especially for some of the more extensive networks — and the larger the network, the more changes an organization seems to want to make per day.

 One solution to this issue is to appoint a dedicated team member (or, depending on the size of the network, an entire team) with the task of maintaining documentation.
 Whether they’re frequently updating the documentation themselves, or pushing the engineers to update the documentation after each update, this becomes quite the labor-intensive task.

 Before we built the IP Fabric platform, we knew that there had to be some way to save time during time-consuming network operations processes.
 After simplifying that process through automation, we then took that same logic and turned our sights on the documentation process.
 Hence, we added a feature to the platform that gathers more than 1000 parameters from a single network device.